galasa-dev/cli/docs/generated/errors-list.md

 - GAL1064E: Badly formed Class parameter '{}'.
 Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
 No slash found.
 - GAL1065E: Badly formed Class parameter '{}'.
 Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
 Too many slashes found.
 - GAL1066E: Badly formed Class parameter '{}'.
 Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
 Unwanted .class suffix detected.
 - GAL1067E: Unsupported value '{}' for parameter --format.
-Supported values are: {}
+Supported values are: {}.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1068E: Could not query run results.
 Reason: '{}'
 - GAL1069E: Could not open log file for writing. '{}' is a directory, the --log parameter should refer to a file path (existing or not), or '-' (the console)
 - GAL1070E: Invalid value '{}' detected for optional property '{}' in bootstrap properties.
 Valid values are 'listen' or 'attach'.
 Only used when --debug flag is set.
 Defaults to 'listen'.
 Can be overridden with the --debugMode flag.